hal/model-graph/README.md

     The capability node holds just the name of the capability.

-Finally the database contains one Version node with three properties:
+In addition the database contains a `Version` node with information about the WildFly and management model version.

-- management-major-version
-- management-micro-version
-- management-minor-version

 See the Neo4j browser for the complete list of nodes, relations and properties.

 ## Get Started